 Our major market risk exposure is in the pricing applicable to our oil and natural gas production.
-Market risk refers to the risk of loss from adverse changes in oil and natural gas prices.
-Realized pricing is primarily driven by the prevailing domestic price for crude oil and spot prices applicable to the region in which we produce oil and natural gas.
+Market risk refers to the risk of loss from decreases in oil and natural gas prices.
+Realized pricing is primarily driven by the prevailing domestic price for crude oil and spot prices in the Permian Basin.
 Historically, prices received for oil and natural gas production have been volatile and unpredictable.
 We expect pricing volatility to continue.

 The prices we receive depend on many factors outside of our control.
-A significant decline in the prices of oil or natural gas would likely have a material adverse effect on our financial condition and results of operations.
+A significant decrease in the prices of oil or natural gas would likely have a material adverse effect on our financial condition and results of operations.
 In order to reduce commodity price uncertainty and increase cash flow predictability relating to the marketing of our crude oil and natural gas, we enter into crude oil and natural gas price hedging arrangements with respect to a portion of our expected production.